PatHightree/SpaceNavigator/Space Navigator Unity project/Assets/SpaceNavigator/README.txt

 - Install 3DConnexion driver and make sure it is running http://www.3dconnexion.com/service/drivers.html
 - Import the unitypackage into your project
 - Open the SpaceNavigator window from the pull-down menu Window/SpaceNavigator (or hit Alt-S)
-- IMPORTANT The editor window has to stay open for the driver to work !
 - Fly away

 Upgrading